 - A group of people, as few as 3 and as many as 8, come together in the same space—virtual or physical.

-- The ensemble agrees on a task and discusses what it means to have finished that task.
+- The ensemble agrees on a task and reaches agreement on what it means to finish the task.
 They begin with the end in mind.

-- Although the ensemble can rotate roles as they wish, I find good results when the typist ends their turn by taking over as the driver.
+- Although the ensemble can rotate roles as they wish, I find good results when the Driver ends their turn by taking over as the Navigator.

 - It helps to have at least one person present who can confidently and quickly answer questions about the feature that the ensemble is trying to deliver, in order to avoid them becoming stuck and needing to switch tasks.